bartbutenaers/node-red-contrib-ui-joystick/README.md

 See the section *"Interval (45)"* above for a similar demo.

 ### Move joystick to its center when released
 When activated, the joystick will automatically move back to its center when it is released.
 Otherwise the joystick will remain at the position where it has been released.

+Remark: when this option is disabled, it is not possible to set *"Interval (45)"* or *"Interval (90)"*.
+Because those timers are automatically stopped when the joystick is reset back to the center.
+But when automatic centering is disabled, the timers would keep running...

 ## Use case